-Braeden Van Deynze, Scott Swinton, and David Hennessy analyze the rise in glyphosate- resistant weeds and provide insights on their affect on the upcoming soybean harvest.
+Braeden Van Deynze, Scott Swinton, and David Hennessy analyze the rise in glyphosate- resistant weeds and provide insights on their effect on the upcoming soybean harvest.

 This Halloween, zombies are not the only beings rising from the soil to haunt the living.
 In corn and soybean fields across the country, zombie-like weeds that once were easily killed by glyphosate (commonly marketed as Roundup®) are bouncing back.
 These glyphosate-resistant weeds threaten the benefits that Roundup Ready® and other glyphosate-based weed control systems have long provided farmers.